Longboat settles forfeiture case | Longboat Key | Your Observer

 Natt is also barred from renting any property on Longboat Key for less than 30 days and “will not use the Property for any illicit or illegal purpose, and he specifically will not film, record or photograph any third parties on the property, without their express consent,” according to the settlement.

+The case came to the attention of Longboat Police when an Indiana guest called on Sept.
+1, 2017 to say he suspected hidden cameras were present in 623 Cedars Court, which he rented through the vacation rental site AirBnB.
+The man told officers he was familiar with security gear and recognized the possibility of a hidden camera.
+AirBnB immediately banned Natt from doing business with their service.

-The Longboat Key Police Department charged Natt with 15 counts of video voyeurism after it found cameras hidden inside his Cedars East home in September 2017.
+Following an expanded investigation, the Longboat Key Police Department charged Natt with 15 counts of video voyeurism going back years earlier.

 Then in November, the Town Commission approved a lawsuit against the property Natt owned claiming it had been used as an instrument in the commission of a felony, permitting the police department, under the authority of civil asset forfeiture laws, to seize and forfeit his home.